 There is something invariably depressing about world expos.
 The 2015 Milan Expo, “Feeding the planet, energy for life” rolled out the red carpet last month, claiming to address the global need for “healthy, safe and sufficient food for everyone, while respecting the Planet and its equilibrium,” but so far, it fails to live up to its promise.

 Of 140 participating nations, more than half are clumped together in thematic clusters including “Cocoa and Chocolate: The Food of the Gods,” “Islands, Sea and Food,” and “Agriculture and Nutrition in the Arid Zones.”
-China’s pavilion—“Land of Hope, Food for Life”—towers over neighboring Ethiopia and Rwanda, which are Given the Expo’s depressing, and sometimes outright hypocritical offerings, would we all be better off on a boycott? grouped together in the coffee-themed cluster offering steam tables of lukewarm curries and trinkets.
+China’s pavilion—“Land of Hope, Food for Life”—towers over neighboring Ethiopia and Rwanda, which are grouped together in the coffee-themed cluster offering steam tables of lukewarm curries and trinkets.
 From the PA system overhead, an American voice booms enthusiastically: “The expo is an amazing experience, isn’t it?”

 These palpable disparities merely illustrate the real geopolitical inequalities in access to food and power that the Expo is claiming to address.